TinyMCE AI Models

 Model Capabilities

-Different models support different capabilities.
-Check the model information endpoint to see which capabilities are available for each model.
+Different models support different capabilities (such as web search and reasoning).
+Check the model information through the API endpoint or the plugin model selection UI to see which capabilities are available for each model.

 Enable real-time web search to access current information during conversations.
 Not all models support web search.
 Check model capabilities to see which models support this feature.